danistrebel/genai-factory/README.md

 terraform init
 terraform apply

-# Deploy the applicaiton: follow the commands in the output screen to deploy the application(s).
+# Deploy the application: follow the commands in the output screen to deploy the application(s).
 ```

 ## Modules content